Games & Quizzes

 /ˈkwôrdər/

-One of the four time periods in a school calendar.
-To split something into four equal parts.
+One of four equal periods of play in some sports. divide into four equal or corresponding parts.

 /prest/